Chicken Milanese Recipe

 Close-up shot of chicken milanese arranged on a plate and topped with lemon slices.

 • Chicken: I use chicken cutlets, pounded to a ¼-inch thickness.
-You could also cut regular chicken breasts in half to make thin pieces, and pound those into “cutlets.”
+You could also cut regular chicken breasts in half to make thin pieces and pound those into “cutlets.”

-• Flour: Regular all-purpose flour.
+• Flour: Regular all-purpose flour is best for the breading.

-• Eggs: Large, whole eggs, lightly beaten.
+• Eggs: Large, whole eggs, lightly beaten will help the breading adhere to the chicken breast.

 • Panko: These Japanese-style breadcrumbs are famously crunchy.
+Regular breadcrumbs are okay to use.

 • Butter: Salted or unsalted, whichever you prefer.